πŸ“œ/skills/fuz-stack/references/svelte-patterns

 Effect Cleanup

-Return a cleanup function for subscriptions, timers, or listeners:
+Return a cleanup function for subscriptions or timers:

 $effect.pre()